byllyfish/oftr/docs/README.md

 --------

 No software product is successful without the input of others.
 I greatly value your feedback.
-If you find this software useful, appealing, stupid, crappy, incomplete, or downright buggy, please let me know:
+If you find this software useful, promising, incomplete, or buggy, please let me know:

     william.w.fisher+libofp@gmail.com

-I may not always reply immediately, but I will always listen.
-Thanks.

 References
 ----------